nguyenyou/scalawind/README.md

 ## How to use

-Install the CLI, using any node package manager that you prefer:
+Install the CLI, use any node package manager that you prefer:

 ```bash
 $ npm install scalawind --save-dev